The music ministry here rocks!"

 New Thought Center for Spiritual Living practitioners support our spiritual community in a variety of ways.
-You can easily find our practitioners, as they wear a blue scarf on Sundays.
+You can easily find our practitioners, as they wear a white stole on Sundays.
 Spiritual Practitioners are available for you in the following ways:

 Prayer support before and after Sunday Services

 Responding to your written, email and phone prayer requests